 Find lost super

-Just like Fiona, a simple super search could help you track down money that belongs to you.
+Like Fiona, a simple super search could help you track down money that belongs to you.
 You can find your lost super using the ATO online services through myGov.
-Or if you’re an AustralianSuper member, we can help you track down your lost super.
+Alternatively, if you’re an AustralianSuper member and give the Fund consent to use your Tax File Number (TFN), we can help you track down your lost super.

 Whether you’re nearing retirement or it’s a little way off, adding to your super now can make a big difference to the amount of money you have when you retire.
 After all, it’s your money.